 Not essential, but worn with a tux or retro-ish suit, braces are a great detail that show you’ve made a real effort – something your date will appreciate.

 If you’re going less formal, then you have a ton of colour and style options.
-These navy suede loafers are from John White.
-Stylish and distinctive, they’ll pair up well with blue or grey suits.
+These leather loafers are stylish and distinctive, and they’ll pair up well with darker coloured suits.
+Choose the brown option if you’re going for something lighter.

 Starting at £99, buying a prom suit may not be as expensive as you think.
 Not only will you have something in your wardrobe sorted for your next event or big interview, but can have it tailored for a custom fit at an additional cost.